Mj7378/Jarvis_V1.0/README.md

 *   `hooks/`: Reusable hooks for managing chat history, sound effects, speech synthesis, and speech recognition.
 *   `components/`: A comprehensive library of UI components, including:
     *   `ChatLog.tsx`: The scrollable chat history panel.
-    *   `LeftSidebarDock.tsx`: The new icon-based sidebar for launching modules.
+    *   `TacticalSidebar.tsx`: The icon-based sidebar for launching modules.
-    *   **Module Panels** (`VisionMode.tsx`, `DesignMode.tsx`, etc.): Self-contained panels for the application's advanced features that appear in a dedicated screen area.
+    *   **Module Panels** (`VisionMode.tsx`, `GenerativeStudio.tsx`, etc.): Self-contained panels for the application's advanced features that appear in a dedicated screen area.

 ---

 ## 🔧 Troubleshooting

 *   **API Key Not Valid Error:** This means the `API_KEY` environment variable is either not set or incorrect.
 Please double-check your setup from the [Getting Started](#getting-started) section.
+*   **Cloud Sync Not Connecting:**
+    *   Ensure you have set the `GOOGLE_CLIENT_ID` and/or `DROPBOX_CLIENT_ID` environment variables.
+    *   Verify that you have correctly configured the "Authorized JavaScript origins" (for Google) and "Redirect URIs" (for both) in your cloud project settings to match the URL where you are running the application.
+    *   Check your browser's console for any OAuth-related errors.
+    *   Your browser might be blocking the authentication pop-up.
+Disable your pop-up blocker for this site and try again.
 *   **Quota Exceeded Error:** You have made too many requests to the Gemini API in a short period.
 Please check your Google AI Platform quotas and billing status.
 *   **Microphone/Camera Not Working:**
     *   Ensure you have granted the necessary permissions when the browser prompted you.